Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 • Worktree mode and concurrency.

-• Optional worker-level custom instructions.
+• Optional runtime-level custom instructions.

 Polling loop

-The local worker loop is:
+The local agent loop is:

 Mermaid